dida-do/GeoGrapher/docs/source/downloaders.rst

 To download rasters for vector features use ``RasterDownloaderForVectors``.

-By plugging in different ``DownloaderForSingleVector`` and ``Processor`` components it can interface with different sources of remote sensing rasterry.
+By plugging in different ``DownloaderForSingleVector`` and ``Processor`` components it can interface with different sources of remote sensing rasters.
-Currently, it can interface with the Copernicus Open Access Hub for Sentinel-2 rasterry, and JAXA for ALOS DEM (digital elevation model) data, and can easily be extended to other data sources by writing custom ``DownloaderForSingleSingleVector`` and ``Processor`` classes.
+Currently, it can interface with the Copernicus Open Access Hub for Sentinel-2 rasters, and JAXA for ALOS DEM (digital elevation model) data, and can easily be extended to other data sources by writing custom ``DownloaderForSingleSingleVector`` and ``Processor`` classes.